romemart/Multithreading-cpp/Multithreading in C++.md

 void thrdFn() {
         cout << "seen" << '\n';
 }

 int main(int argc, char const *argv[])
 {
     thread thr(&thrdFn);

+    thr.join();

     return 0;
 }
 ```
-Now, there is an output, `seen` without any run-time error message.
+Now, there is an output, <font color="red">seen</font> (without any run-time error message).
 As soon as a thread object is created, with the encapsulation of the function, the thread starts running; i.e., the function starts executing.
 The join() statement of the new thread object in the main() thread tells the main thread (main() function) to wait until the new thread (function) has completed its execution (running).
 The main thread will halt and will not execute its statements below the join() statement until the second thread has finished running.
 The result of the second thread is correct after the second thread has completed its execution.

 If a thread is not joined, it continues to run independently and may even end after the main() thread has ended.
 In that case, the thread is not really of any use.